Weight Loss Surgery

 What Else Should I Know?

-Weight loss surgery is not a quick fix.
+Weight loss surgery is no magic fix.
 But the hard work may be worth it for people who are very overweight and have serious health problems because of their weight.

-If you're worried about your teen's weight and think he or she may benefit from weight loss surgery, talk to your doctor.
+If you're worried about your weight or are thinking about weight loss surgery, talk to your doctor.